 I was so overwhelmed that I acted foolishly at the party because I was so emotional.
 I hate showing emotion, so I do stupid things when I think I’m going to cry.
 It’s a character flaw, but people have to learn to love me anyway.
 Ha.

-Another great one was early on in my career when I was really poor my microwave quit and one mom got everyone together to get me a new one.
+Another great one was early on in my career when I was really poor my microwave quit and one mom got everyone together to get me a new one as a daycare provider gift.
 It’s always so touching when people want to meet your needs.

 These people have put some thought into this and come up with great gifts for daycare provider.